revbayes/revbayes/projects/meson/README.md

 ## Cross-compiling

+1. Install the cross-compiler MINGW, if you don't have it already:

+    For Debian/Ubuntu Linux:

+        apt-get install g++-mingw-w64 wine64-development

+    The name of the compiler that we want to use is `x86_64-w64-mingw32-g++-posix`.
+    * The prefix `x86_64-w64-` indicates that we want to compile for 64-bit windows, not 32-bit windows.
+    * The ending `-posix` indicates that we want to use UNIX (POSIX) threads, not Windows threads.

+    There is also a homebrew package `mingw-w64` on Mac, but these instructions have not been tested on Mac.

+        brew install mingw-w64 wine-stable

+    You might need to update the paths in the cross-file below.

-1. Create a fake windows root directory and download windows libraries from MINGW64.
+2. Create a fake windows root directory and download windows libraries from MINGW64.

    ```
    cd projects/meson/